redtexts/texts/goldner_2003_same_movie.md

 social life by the socially necessary time of reproduction), existed for virtually no one in the 1960's, not for Elbaum, nor for me.
-But the _Monthly Review_/monopoly capital world view, in which capitalism was understood not as a valorization process but as a quasi-Duehringian system ultimately of power and domination, meshed perfectly with the (in reality) populist world view of Elbaum et al. Through Baran and Sweezy a kind of left-wing Keynesianism pervaded this part of the left,
+But the _Monthly Review_/monopoly capital world view, in which capitalism was understood not as a valorization process but as a quasi-Dühringian system ultimately of power and domination, meshed perfectly with the (in reality) populist world view of Elbaum et al. Through Baran and Sweezy a kind of left-wing Keynesianism pervaded this part of the left,